davedotdev/blog/content/blog/2022/07/20-08-2022-arangodb/index.md

   RETURN p
 ```

 Fundamentally the same as the below.
-This syntax is the hardest bit I've come across so far, but once you spend five minutes reading the docs, it becomes grockable.
+This syntax is the hardest bit I've come across so far, but once you spend five minutes reading the docs, it becomes grokkable.

 ```bash
 FOR v, e, p IN 1..1 OUTBOUND 'airports/SFO'